wp-plugins/marctv-jquery-video-embed/readme.txt

 = 2.8 =

-* Changes play button hover behaviour
+* new play button hover effect

 = 2.6 =